awsdocs/aws-transfer-user-guide/doc_source/create-server.md

 Additionally, you can assign an Amazon CloudWatch logging role to push events to your CloudWatch Logs, choose a security policy that contains the cryptographic algorithms enabled for use by your server, and add metadata to the server in the form of tags that are key\-value pairs\.

 **Important**
 You incur costs for instantiated servers and for data transfer\.
-For information about pricing and to use AWS Pricing Calculator to get an estimate of the cost to use Transfer Family, see [AWS Transfer Family pricing](http://aws.amazon.com/sftp/pricing/)\.
+For information about pricing and to use AWS Pricing Calculator to get an estimate of the cost to use Transfer Family, see [ pricing](http://aws.amazon.com/aws-transfer-family/pricing/)\.

 ## Identity provider options<a name="identity-provider-details"></a>